 CS 214Software Development 3

-CS 220Discrete Structures and their Applications 4
+CS 220Discrete Structures and the Applications 4

 ECE 311Linear System Analysis I 3